jedbrown/git-fat/README.rst

 Review the files and make sure that they're what you want to exclude from the repository.
-If the list looks good, put the filenames into another file that will be read from during ``filter-branch``.
+If the list looks good, put the file names into another file that will be read from during ``filter-branch``.

 ::